 Growing up I just assumed, like probably everyone else, that concrete cured by drying and we were all totally wrong.
 Concrete cures by a chemical process called “hydration” where the components in cement form a chemical bond with water molecules and become hydrates, thus the name.

 It is important then to not let the concrete “dry” before the hydration process has taken place as this makes for a weaker slab that's more prone to cracking.
 In fact, as the concrete hardens it is sometimes necessary to spray the surface with water, keeping it wet to allow the necessary time for hydration to take place.
 In fact, concrete will harden just as well—if not better—underwater if you can keep from “washing out” the concrete mix.

 As a personal example, I once mortared rock onto a wall in the direct summer sunlight.
 The next day I came out to observe my quality installation and found almost ALL the rock on the ground.
 After accusing my supply house of selling me defective mortar, the salesman patiently explained the importance of the hydration process to me.
 I had let the mortar dry way too fast!

 OTHER THINGS THAT MAKE A DIFFERENCE

 HOW DO I TELL IF I HAVE HARD OR SOFT CONCRETE?

 There are two tools commonly used for testing the hardness of concrete.
 They are the rebound hammer and the Moh’s scratch test.

-The rebound hammer has a piston that is “fired” by the user and gives a PSI rating for the slab.
+The rebound hammer has a spring loaded piston that is “fired” by the user onto the surface of the concrete, the amount of rebound gives a PSI rating for the slab.
 I like this one as it tells you about the whole slab and not just the very top surface.

 TO SUM UP